-Arsenic is a chemical element present in the environment from both natural and human sources, including erosion of arsenic-containing rocks, volcanic eruptions, contamination from mining and smelting ores and previous or current use of arsenic-containing pesticides.
+Arsenic is an element in the Earth’s crust, and is present in water, air, and soil.
+It occurs both naturally in the environment and as a result of human activity, including from erosion of arsenic-containing rocks, volcanic eruptions, contamination from mining and smelting ores and previous or current use of arsenic-containing pesticides.

 Are there different types of arsenic?

-There are two general types of arsenic compounds in water, food, air and soil: organic and inorganic (these together are referred to as “total arsenic”).
-The inorganic forms of arsenic are the forms that have been more closely associated with long-term health effects.
+There are two general types of arsenic: organic and inorganic (these together are referred to as “total arsenic”).
+The term “organic” in this context has nothing to do with types of farming; it refers to chemical elements.
+If arsenic atoms bond with carbon, the compound is organic.
+If there’s no carbon present, it’s inorganic.
+Of the two types, the inorganic forms of arsenic have been more closely associated with adverse health effects.

 Do organic foods have less arsenic than non-organic foods?

 Because arsenic is naturally found in the soil and water, it is absorbed by plants regardless of whether they are grown under conventional or organic farming practices.
-The FDA is unaware of any data that shows a difference in the amount of arsenic found in organic rice versus non-organic rice.
+The FDA is unaware of any data that show a difference in the amount of arsenic found in organic rice versus conventionally grown rice.